hed-standard/hed-examples/docs/source/HedInPython.md

 ```shell
  pip install git+https://github.com/hed-standard/hed-python/@master
 ```
-There are several types of Jupyter notebooks and hedtools that support:
+There are several types of Jupyter notebooks and other HED support tools:
 * [**Jupyter notebooks for HED in BIDS**](jupyter-notebooks-for-hed-in-bids-anchor) - aids for HED annotation in BIDS.
 * [**Jupyter notebooks for data curation**](jupyter-curation-notebooks-anchor) - aids for
 summarizing and reorganizing event data.
-* [**Calling HED tools**](calling-hed-tools-anchor) - specific useful functions/classes
+* [**Calling HED tools**](calling-hed-tools-anchor) - specific useful functions/classes.
-hedtools.

 (jupyter-notebooks-for-hed-in-bids-anchor)=